-The charger operates in non-synchronous mode when the SRP-SRN voltage is below 5 mV (0.5-A inductor current for a $10\text{-m}\Omega$ sense resistor).
-The charger is forced into non-synchronous mode when battery voltage is lower than 2 V or when the average SRP-SRN voltage is lower than 1.25 mV.
+The charger operates in nonsynchronous mode when the SRP-SRN voltage is below 5 mV (0.5-A inductor current for a 10-mΩ sense resistor).
+The charger is forced into nonsynchronous mode when battery voltage is lower than 2 V or when the average SRP-SRN voltage is lower than 1.25 mV.

-During non-synchronous operation, the body-diode of the low-side MOSFET can conduct the positive inductor current after the high-side n-channel power MOSFET turns off.
-When the load current decreases and the inductor current drops to zero, the body diode is be naturally turned off and the inductor current becomes discontinuous.
-This mode is called discontinuous-conduction mode (DCM).
-During DCM, the low-side n-channel power MOSFET turns on for around 80 ns when the bootstrap capacitor voltage drops below 4.2 V; then the low-side power MOSFET turns off and stays off until the beginning of the next cycle, where the high-side power MOSFET is turned on again.
+During nonsynchronous operation, the body diode of lower-side MOSFET can conduct the positive inductor current after the high-side N-channel power MOSFET turns off.
+When the load current decreases and the inductor current drops to zero, the body diode is turned off and the inductor current becomes discontinuous.
+This mode is called Discontinuous Conduction Mode (DCM).
+During DCM, the low-side N-channel power MOSFET turns on for around 80 ns when the bootstrap capacitor voltage drops below 4.2 V; then the low-side power MOSFET turns off and stays off until the beginning of the next cycle, where the high-side power MOSFET is turned on again.
 The 80-ns low-side MOSFET on-time is required to ensure the bootstrap capacitor is always recharged and able to keep the high-side power MOSFET on during the next cycle.
-This is important for battery chargers, where unlike regular dc-dc converters, there is a battery load that maintains a voltage and can both source and sink current.
-The 80-ns low-side pulse pulls the PH node (connection between high- and low-side MOSFETs) down, allowing the bootstrap capacitor to recharge up to the REGN LDO value.
-After 80 ns, the low-side MOSFET is kept off to prevent negative inductor current from occurring.
+This is important for battery chargers, where unlike regular DC-DC converters, there is a battery load that maintains a voltage and can both source and sink current.
+The 80-ns low-side pulse pulls the PH node (connection between high- and low-side MOSFET) down, allowing the bootstrap capacitor to recharge up to the REGN LDO value.
+After the 80 ns. the low-side MOSFET is kept off to prevent negative inductor current from occurring.

-At very low currents during non-synchronous operation, there may be a small amount of negative inductor current during the 80-ns recharge pulse.
+At very low currents during nonsynchronous operation, there may be a small amount of negative inductor current during the 80-ns recharge pulse.
 The charge should be low enough to be absorbed by the input capacitance.
-Whenever the converter goes into zero-percent duty cycle, the high-side MOSFET does not turn on, and the low-side MOSFET does not turn on (only 80-ns recharge pulse) either, and there is almost no discharge from the battery.
+Whenever the converter goes into zero-percent duty cycle, the high-side MOSFET does not turn on, and the lowside MOSFET does not turn on (only 80 ns recharge pulse) either, and there is almost no discharge from the battery.

-During the DCM mode, the loop response automatically changes and has a single-pole system at which the pole is proportional to the load current, because the converter does not sink current, and only the load provides a current sink.
-This means at very low currents the loop response is slower, as there is less sinking current available to discharge the output voltage.
+During the DCM mode, the loop response automatically changes and has a single-pole system at which the pole is proportional to the load current because the converter does not sink current and only the load provides a current sink.
+This means at very low currents, the loop response is slower, as there is less sinking current available to discharge the output voltage.

-8.3.12 Cycle-By-Cycle Charge Undercurrent Protection
+9.3.12 Cycle-by-Cycle Charge Undercurrent Protection

-If the SRP-SRN voltage decreases below 5 mV (the charger is also forced into non-synchronous mode when the average SRP-SRN voltage is lower than 1.25 mV), the low-side FET is turned off for the remainder of the switching cycle to prevent negative inductor current.
-During DCM, the low-side FET only turns on for at around 80 ns when the bootstrap capacitor voltage drops below 4.2 V to provide refresh charge for the bootstrap capacitor.
-This is important to prevent negative inductor current from causing a boost effect in which the input voltage increases as power is transferred from the battery to the input capacitors and leads to an overvoltage stress on the VCC node and potentially causes damage to the system.
+If the SRP-SRN voltage decreases below 5 mV (the charger is also forced into nonsynchronous mode when the average SRP-SRN voltage is lower than 1.25 mV), the low-side FET is turned off for the remainder of the switching cycle to prevent negative inductor current.
+During DCM, the low-side FET only turns on for around 80 ns when the bootstrap capacitor voltage drops below 4.2 V to provide refresh charge for the bootstrap capacitor.
+This is important to prevent negative inductor current from causing a boost effect in which the input voltage increases, as power is transferred from the battery to the input capacitors and leads to an overvoltage stress on the VCC node and potentially causes damage to the system.

-8.3.13 Input Overvoltage Protection (ACOV)
+9.3.13 Input Overvoltage Protection (ACOV)

 ACOV provides protection to prevent system damage due to high input voltage.
-Once the adapter voltage reaches the ACOV threshold, charge is disabled and the battery is switched to the system instead of the adapter.
+Once the adapter voltage reaches the ACOV threshold, charge is disabled and the system is switched to the battery instead of the adapter.